Saint Clement, Missouri

 Saint Clement is a census-designated place in Pike County, Missouri, United States, located on Route 161 approximately four miles south of Bowling Green.

 The first settlement at St. Clement was made in 1870 by a colony of German Catholics.
 A post office called Saint Clement was established in 1870, and remained in operation until 1882.

 Demographics

+Transportation

+While there is no fixed-route transit service in St. Clement, intercity bus service is provided by Burlington Trailways in nearby Bowling Green.